Skip to main content

 Integration boundary

-Connects orchestration workflows to internal MCP-governed tools and runtime services without moving data to shared SaaS control planes.
+Connects orchestration workflows to direct model/API nodes, internal MCP-governed tools, and runtime services without moving data to shared SaaS control planes.

 Mobile fleet monitoring (iOS/iPad)